Thank you for choosing to submit your paper to the Journal of Modern Psychology.

 Diacritical marks, as well as the letters ‘ayn and hamza, should be inserted using a Unicode font.
 Words that are found in Oxford Dictionary or Merriam–Webster's should be spelled as they appear there and not treated as technical terms.
 They should have no diacritics, nor should they be italicized – for example, mufti, jihad, shaykh.
 Diacritics should not be added to personal names, place names, names of political parties and organizations, or titles of books and articles.

 Personal and place names with accepted English spellings should be spelled in accordance with English norms.
 This rule applies to cities of publication in citations.
 Names of living individuals may be spelled according to their preferred English spelling.
 Authors are responsible for the accuracy of their transliterations.

 For further information on the transliteration system for terms in Persian and Arabic you may refer to the Encyclopædia Iranica and Encyclopedia of Islam, Third Edition.
-As it was noted. the JMS adheres to the APA referencing style and you may refer to the Publication Manual of the American Psychological Association, Sixth Edition, for further information.
+As it was noted. the JMS adheres to the APA referencing style and you may refer to the Publication Manual of the American Psychological Association, Seventh Edition, for further information.
 You may also refer to the examples provided by the library of Mount Saint Vincent University for citing non-English work.